chariotsolutions/mkr_1010_iot_template/README.md

 4. Click on one of the items at the bottom level.
 4. Click on the ***Download*** button.
 5. Once the file is downloaded, open it in a text editor.
 The download file should contain the data that was persisted.

+## Debugging and Troubleshooting
+Use the serial monitor as documented [here](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-serial-monitor) to debug the firmware running on the MKR_1010 itself.
+The baud rage should be set to ***9600***.
+The output will let you know if you were able to  connect first to the WiFi then to the cloud.

+* If your IDE does not see the port that the MKR_1010 is connnected to, make sure you've installed the [FTDI drivers](https://ftdichip.com/drivers/vcp-drivers/).
+* If you are getting an authorization error in the AWS Cloudwatch logs, check that the status of the certificate is Active in AWS.
+I've updated the README for this.
+* If you are getting an authorization error in the AWS Cloudwatch logs, Check that the value you have in your arduino_secrets.h is the contents of the certificate.pem.crt file and not the contents of the .csr file.

 ## Cleaning up